samdixon/easy-publish/README.md

 ## Usage

+To use easy publish import and call the `generate_posts` function pointing it to the directory your files are located in.
+The `generate_posts` function returns an object that has two useful data structures: `metadata` and `posts`. `metadata` is a list of metadata about each of your posts(the "Including Markdown" section explains how to include metadata). `posts` is a list of post objects that include the metadata as well as post content.

-To use easy publish call the `generate_posts` function pointing it to the directory your files are located in.
-Below is an example flask app with jinja templating that utilizes easy publish, however any web framework/templating engine should work with easy publish.
+Below is an example flask app with jinja templating that utilizes easy publish and the `metadata`/`post` objects.
+While this example uses flask/jinja, any web framework/templating engine should work with easy publish.

+#### app.py
 ```
 from flask import Flask, render_template
 from easy_publish import generate_posts